sondos-401-advanced-javascript/data-structures-and-algorithms/challenges/arrayShift/Readme.md

 ## Approach & Efficiency
 - I did a method by using for loop, index of array and if statment.
 - I did the test by using this command `npm test`

+## Big O
+Time: for loop have with nested if statement.
+Space: I used two variables one for index and another for output array, the original array doesn't change.

 ## Solution
 ![shift whiteboard](../../assets/shift.jpg)